Rayane Yesli: International career

 Born in Algeria and raised in Canada, Yesli is eligible to represent both Algeria and Canada at international level.

-In June 2025, Yesli stated that he was interested in representing Algerian at international level if called.
+In June 2025, Yesli stated that he was interested in representing Algeria at international level if called.
 In October 2025, he was called up to the Algeria A' national team, their secondary national team that usually calls up only domestic league players, for a pair of friendlies against Palestine.
 In November 2025, he was again called up to the side.
+Later in November, he was called up to the Algeria national team for the 2025 FIFA Arab Cup.

 Personal life

 Born in Algeria, Yesli moved to Canada at a young age and holds dual Algerian and Canadian nationality.